 Also note that, because the Webmapper version was upgraded part way through the study, there are two slightly different formats in the exported mapping files.

-Download interview transcripts
+Download interview transcripts from the 2020 studies

-Download demographic information
+Download demographic information from group one

 Each participant filled out a demographic questionairre as described above.

-Download activity data
+Download activity data from group one

-View activity timeline diagrams:
+View activity timeline diagrams from group one:

-By recording the network traffic on the libmapper administrative bus, a timeline can be reconstructed of all the changed made to the mapping during a participant's design process.
+By recording the network traffic on the libmapper administrative bus, a timeline can be reconstructed of all the changes made to the mapping during a participant's design process.
 Because this activity data includes additional chatter on the administrative bus which is likely irrelevant to understanding the mapping design process, two versions of the activity data are available: a raw version including all bus traffic, and a clean version including only changes to the mapping.

-Timeline diagrams can also be viewed from the links above.
-These were generated using the scripts below.
+Timeline diagrams from group one can also be viewed from the links above.
+These were generated using the scripts as described below.
 Version A emphasizes the presence of each association, and the duration each association is present during the task.
 Associations take the form of horizontal bars, beginning at the moment they were added to the mapping, and disappearing if they are removed or replaced by a convergent mapping.
 Blue associations remain in the final mapping, whereas red ones were utlimately rejected.
 Changes to the transfer function of an association are denoted with a cyan circle.
 Finally, a thin grey line follows the designer's activity.

 Version B emphasizes the pace of activity, and the time between actions.
 Each action (creating or removing an association, or editing a transfer function) is illustrated with a glyph and a vertical line.
 The vertical position of each glyph reflects how long it had been at the moment of that action since the previous action took place.
 Creating an association is shown with a square, removing one with a diamond, and transfer function edits are shown by cyan circles.
 As with version A, retained mappings are shown with a dark blue, while rejected mappings are coloured red.